canonical-web-and-design/tutorials.ubuntu.com/tutorials/containers/install-openstack-with-conjure-up/install-openstack-with-conjure-up.md

 Again, please be patient and wait for the post-deploy steps to finish.

-After everything is completed, we'll see the following screen:
+After everything has completed, we'll see the following screen:

 ![](./images/conjure-up-9.png)